inbo/tutorials/content/tutorials/git_authentication/index.md

 This deserves some further explanation.
-The first recommendation essentially is an extra layer of security compared to a simple username-and-password authentication.
+The first recommendation essentially is an extra layer of security compared to a simple username-and-password authentication on GitHub.
+It is unrelated to git operations.
 To enable two-factor authentication for your GitHub account, follow [these steps](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-totp-mobile-app).
 You need a time-based one-time password app for 2FA to work.
 We recommend a mobile app which you can download on your smartphone such as